 The International Flow Battery Forum (IFBF) is a conference and educational business.
 It is not a trade association.
 The purpose of the IFBF is to raise the profile of flow batteries as a crucial technology within the electrical energy storage sector.
-Our agenda is guided by proposals from delegates and offers topics such as reviews of the latest flow battery projects, supply of raw materials and components and research from laboratories, universities and public and private companies.
+Our agenda is guided by proposals from delegates and offers topics such as reviews of the latest flow battery projects, supply of raw materials and components, and research from laboratories, universities and public and private companies.

+Antitrust laws and trade regulations promote vigorous and fair competition, and combat various restraints of trade.
 It is the policy of the IFBF to comply fully with antitrust laws and trade regulations.

-All staff, committee members, suppliers, customers and delegates who participate in the International Flow Battery Forum’s activities, including social events or industrial visits have a responsibility to avoid any improper conduct in relation to antitrust laws and trade regulations and to eliminate any possible infringements of competition laws.
+All staff, committee members, suppliers, customers and delegates who participate in the International Flow Battery Forum’s activities, including social events or industrial visits, have a responsibility to avoid any improper conduct in relation to antitrust laws and trade regulations, and to eliminate any possible infringements of competition laws.
 The exchange and disclosure of commercially sensitive information must be avoided during any discussion.
 Such commercially sensitive information covers any non-public strategic information about a business’s commercial policy.
 It includes, but is not limited to:

-- Information on customers, suppliers, volume of sales, market shares, capacities, geographic markets or specific products;
+- Information on customers, suppliers, volume of sales, market shares, capacities, geographic markets or specific products

-- Prices, credit conditions, other commercial conditions and terms of sale, refunds and rebates, production costs, profit and profit margin information;
+- Prices, credit conditions, other commercial conditions and terms of sale, refunds and rebates, production costs, profit and profit margin information

-- Marketing plans, R&D plans, business development, strategy and investment plans;
+- Marketing plans, R&D plans, business development, strategy and investment plans

 - Any other information about actual or future competitive behaviour or information that is generally considered to be a business secret.

-A member of staff found in breach of the antitrust policy may face disciplinary action, or in the event of a serious breach, termination of employment.
+A member of staff found in breach of the antitrust policy may face disciplinary action or, in the event of a serious breach, termination of employment.
 Committee members, suppliers, customers and delegates outside of the organisation may face a form of corrective action.